Esri/dhis2-arcgis-connector-app/README.md

 This repository contains a DHIS2 webapp that creates a near-real time connection between DHIS2 data and ArcGIS Enterprise using custom data feeds.
 The connection allows for seamless data sharing, analysis, and visualization.

 To use this app, you will need a DHIS2 instance and an ArcGIS named user account in ArcGIS Enterprise.
-For additional information on ArcGIS access, DHIS2 users can explore more information and Esri’s offerings [here](https://storymaps.arcgis.com/stories/b21a12d056e14186a27424cef67965de).
+For additional information on ArcGIS access, DHIS2 users can explore Esri’s offerings [here](https://storymaps.arcgis.com/stories/b21a12d056e14186a27424cef67965de).

 This app can be accessed through the [DHIS2 App Hub](https://apps.dhis2.org/).

 ## Documentation and Use

 See the documentation about implementing the app [DHIS2 to ArcGIS Connector Documentation](https://github.com/ArcGIS/dhis2-arcgis-connector-app/blob/main/DHIS2_ArcGIS_Connector_UserManual.pdf).

+### Prerequisites

+Before you can get started with the DHIS2 Connector App, you must have access to the following

+1. ArcGIS Enterprise Base Deployment (11.3 or higher)
+2. Access to the hosting server of ArcGIS Enterprise Base Deployment as an admin
+3. Deployed the [DHIS2 Custom Data Feed](https://github.com/ArcGIS/dhis2-custom-data-feeds/tree/main) to your ArcGIS Enterprise
+4. DHIS2 Admin access to add the app from the DHIS2 App Hub

 ### ArcGIS